HarryS44/Aquatics/README.md

 I am building a website to help people understand how to care for freshwater fish.
-Please note the contact page does not work as the email does not exist, this is just a fun project I am currently working on.
+Please note the contact page email does not exist, this is just a fun project I am currently working on.